 Atrazine is a widely used herbicide that can be applied before and after planting to control broadleaf and grassy weeds.
 Atrazine is a member of the triazine chemical class, which includes simazine and propazine.
-It is primarily used in agriculture (with the greatest use on corn, sorghum, and sugarcane).
-To a lesser extent, it is used on residential lawns and golf courses, particularly in Florida and the Southeast.
+It is used in primarily in agriculture, with the greatest use on corn, sorghum, and sugarcane.
+To a lesser extent, it is used on residential lawns and golf courses, particularly in the Southeast United States.

 The Agency's oversight of atrazine is dynamic and includes periodic re-evaluation through the registration review process.
 Over the years, the Agency has consulted with the FIFRA Scientific Advisory Panel (SAP) on a variety of atrazine topics.